pbsf/helltriangle/README.md

-SkyHub interview challenge By Paulo Barros
+Interview challenge By Paulo Barros

 I choose to do this exercise in Python because I have not used the language in a long time, but I enjoy it.
 Aside from a limited experience with